Regular Expressions

 // → ["an", "an"]

 So be cautious with global regular expressions.
-The cases where they are necessary—calls to replace and places where you want to explicitly use lastIndex—are typically the only places where you want to use them.
+The cases where they are necessary—calls to replace and places where you want to explicitly use lastIndex—are typically the situations where you want to use them.

 A common thing to do is to find all the matches of a regular expression in a string.
 We can do this by using the matchAll method.